Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 There were about 305,700 jobs for Bill and Account Collector in 2016 (in the United States).
 There is little to no growth in job opportunities for Bill and Account Collector.
-Due to new job openings and attrition, there will be an average of 30,200 job openings in this field each year.
+The BLS estimates 30,200 yearly job openings in this field.

 undefined